rizafahmi/safety-harness/README.md

 ------------------------
 ### License

 MIT License.
 Use as you wish, including for commercial purposes.
-See license.mit.txt for full details.

 ------------------------
 ### Support